2 inmates flee minimum-security facility in Louisiana

 SHREVEPORT, La.
 (AP) — North Louisiana authorities are searching for two inmates who fled a minimum-security building in Caddo Parish.

-Sheriff Steve Prator says 21-year-old Brenden Jackson and 20-year-old Kodie Byrne were discovered missing from the Work Release building during a head count around 11 p.m.
+Sheriff Steve Prator says 21-year-old Brenden Jackson and 20-year-old Kodie Byrne were discovered missing from the work release building during a head count about 11 p.m.
 Thursday.
 The building is separate from the main jail.

 Both men are white with brown hair and green eyes.
-Jackson stands six feet, four inches and weighs about 250 pounds with a tattoo on his left arm; Byrne is about six feet, one inch and 180 pounds.
+Jackson stands 6 feet, 4 inches and weighs about 250 pounds with a tattoo on his left arm; Byrne is about 6 feet, 1 inch and 180 pounds.

 Both men have ties to Texas and could be in that state or still in the local area.